-Complete the SEAACT Science & Engineering Fair risk assessment form included in this booklet and attach it to your project.
+Complete the SEAACT Science & Engineering Fair risk assessment form included in this booklet and attach it to your project or include it in your digital file.

 8. Engineering Projects

 Students who are submitting a project under the Engineering category must fulfil additional requirements.
 These include submission of: